Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Leader-Follower Two-Stage Programs

 \subsection{Case Study: Competitive Project Selection}

-We present a case study in competitive project selection, a general class of bilevel knapsack problems that includes, e.g., Stackelberg games with interdiction constraints \citep{Caprara2016}.
+We present next a case study in competitive project selection.
 In this setting, two competing firms select projects to execute from a shared pool in a sequential manner, starting with the leader.
 Both firms seek to maximize their own profit, which is a function of both the projects as well as the competitor's selection.
-Applications of this setting are pervasive in Marketing, where a company must choose advertisement actions that are also impacted by the actions of their competitors \citep{denegre2011interdiction}.
+Applications of this setting appear in Marketing, where a company chooses advertisement actions that are also impacted by the actions of their competitors \citep{denegre2011interdiction}.

 Let $\projs = \{1,\dots,n\}$ be a set of $n$ projects in a pool shared by two firms.
 The leader firm considers both the net profit of projects executed, given by $c^L_j$, and a penalty for projects executed by the follower, denoted by $d^L_j$.
 The follower firm considers only the net profit of their executed projects, given by $c^F_j$.
 Similarly, the project costs and the firm budgets are $a^L_j,a^F_j$ and $b^L,b^F$, respectively.
-We write the competitive project selection problem as the bilevel discrete program
+We write the competitive project selection problem as the following program

-The objective function of \eqref{model:cpsp} maximizes the leader's profit penalized by the follower's actions.
+The objective of \ref{model:cpsp} maximizes the leader's profit penalized by the follower's actions.
 The knapsack inequality \eqref{cpsp:budgetL} enforces the leader's budget.
-The follower's subproblem, in turn, is represented by \eqref{cpsp:follower} and maximizes profit subject to an analogous budget constraint.
+The follower's subproblem is represented by \eqref{cpsp:follower} and maximizes profit subject to an analogous budget constraint.
 Moreover, the constraint $\overline{\xvec}^F \le \mathbf{1} - \xvec^L$ imposes that only projects not selected by the leader can be picked.
+We remark that this problem is not a zero-sum game since the leader's objective does not necessarily minimize the follower's profit.
+Thus, \ref{model:cpsp} is not a knapsack interdiction problem but models a slightly more general setting in which the player's motivations are not in direct conflict.